Loading...

 So Jacob says he's gonna draw the number line and identify the degree of accuracy to be one decimal place.

-Thus we're adding 0.
+Thus, we're adding 0.

-1 from our 3.
+1 and subtracting nought point one from our 3.

 6.

-So a number line looks like this.
+So our number line looks like this.

-From here we're gonna identify those middle values.
+From here, we're gonna identify those middle values.

 So we have 3.